 Safety management systems

-A safety management system (SMS) is a systematic approach to managing safety.
+A safety management system (also referred to as an SMS) is a systematic approach to managing safety.

-Resources to help you develop an SMS
+Resources to help you develop a safety management system

 - Emergency procedures flipchart—ideas for developing and writing emergency procedures.

 - Crewing guidelines—appropriate crewing must be determined by the owner as a part of their general safety duties and should be documented as a part of the vessels SMS.

 - Fishing for safety video—watch this 16 minute video for easy to understand steps, real-world stories and experiences of why an effective SMS is essential.

 - Planned maintenance - learn about the importance of maintenance plans and what to include in yours.